Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `lightstreamer.server.proxy_adapter.socket.connection.setup.timeout.ms`

-The (optional) amount of time in milliseconds the connctor will wait for the socket connection to be established to the Lightstreamer server's Proxy Adapter before terminating the task.
+The (optional) amount of time in milliseconds the connector will wait for the socket connection to be established to the Lightstreamer server's Proxy Adapter before terminating the task.
 Specify `0` for infinite timeout.

 - **Type:** int
 - **Default:** 5000 (5 seconds)